 How to Research a Pre-Owned Vehicle

 Pre-owned vehicles are much more affordable than new ones, and they can provide great value.
-Before purchasing any used vehicle, though, you should first learn as much about that specific vehicle as possible.
+Before purchasing any used cars for sale, though, you should first learn as much about that specific vehicle as possible.
 Read on for a step-by-step guide on how to research used vehicles.

 Step 1: Check Reliability Reports

-First, check the general reliability of the year, make and model that you want to buy.
+First, when looking to buy a new vehicle check the general reliability of the year, make and model that you want to buy.
 Since a used vehicle has been around for at least a little while, the model’s reliability will be well established.